Puppet-Finland/puppet-systemd/README.md

 # systemd

-A Puppet module for managing systemd
+A Puppet module for managing some aspects of systemd

 # Module usage